-Imagine a snow-capped theme park that in winter has as many sled and tubing rides as the major waterparks, and in summer melts into a major waterpark, too.
-Say “Bonjour” to Village Vacances Valcartier, located within a half hour drive of Quebec City, Canada.
-For snow tubing on steroids – with toddler-friendly snow playgrounds and teen-thrilling rides down almost vertical icy chutes – head to this huge tubing complex.
-It will make you fall in love with winter, guaranteed.
+Say “Bonjour” to Village Vacances Valcartier, a snow-capped winter tubing theme park that in summer melts into a major waterpark.
+Valcartier features snow tubing on steroids just a half-hour’s drive from Quebec City, Canada.
+They have toddler-friendly snow playgrounds and teen-thrilling rides down almost vertical icy chutes.
+The huge tubing complex will make you fall in love with winter, guaranteed.

 We spent hours sampling a few of the 35 runs, had a good meal at their restaurant, then went back outdoors for more, laughing all the way.

-Two large rides, the eight-seat wildly spinning Tornado and the 12-person inflatable boat-style Snow Rafts, are group raft affairs.
+Start with two large rides, the eight-seat wildly spinning Tornado and the 12-person inflatable boat-style Snow Rafts.
+These are group raft affairs.
 We began with those to build up our courage for other rides.
 They’re perfect fun if you’ve got grandparents, toddlers age 3 or older, or tubing newbies in your group.

 There is a beautifully landscaped, gladed, half-mile-long skating path with music.
 At night, when 135 torches are lit along the perimeter, it’s especially fun for kids.
-Rental skates are available for only CAD$4.00.
+Rental skates are available for a modest fee too.

 Parents and grandparents with little ones will appreciate the themed snow fort and play area in Paradis des Tout-Petits, with gentler slides and equal fun.
-There's the really unusual sport of Ice go-karting, and it is mellower than it sounds because it’s tough to bump anyone on the slick road surface.
+Scoop up plenty of snow for snowballs.
+Stroll by the ice sculptures for picture-taking.
+There’s the really unusual sport of Ice go-karting.
+It is mellower than it sounds because it’s tough to bump anyone on the slick road surface.

 Tips & Tools to Plan Your Visit to Village Vacances Valcartier

-Throughout the winter, there are many festivals and school holiday events at Valcartier Vacation Village, so check their website to see what’s going on during your visit.
-Admission tickets can be packaged with fondue dinners -– a fun cultural treat for the kids -- as Valcartier is open till 9pm or later each night in winter.
+Throughout the winter, there are many festivals and school holiday events at Valcartier Vacation Village.
+Check their website to see what’s going on during your visit.
+Admission tickets can be packaged with fondue dinners -– a fun cultural treat for the kids — as Valcartier is open till 9pm or later each night in winter.

 - Tip: Point your teens to the Ice Karting so they can practice their winter driving skills.